Mapotempo/mapotempo-qgis-plugin/README.md

 # Mapotempo QGis Plugin

-Mapotempo QGis Plugin (MapotempoPlugin) is a plugin which can access to Mapotempo data through GGis software
+Mapotempo QGis Plugin (MapotempoPlugin) is a plugin which can access to Mapotempo data through QGis software

 Mapotempo is a planning and optimization web software for delivery tours.
 Effective for light and heavy vehicles (+ 3.5t)